IELTS Cue Card Sample 488 - Describe a problem in your city/ hometown

 There are many reasons behind this problem and an increasing number of cars and vehicles, in my opinion, is the main reason.
 The number of cars is increasing more rapidly than the construction of new roads and roads are becoming more congested.
 Second, lack of proper traffic control system and scarcity of traffic police could be another reason for that.
 Moreover, the public transportations are not as reliable and updated as they should have been and due to that people are mostly relying on private cars in my city.
 Violation of traffic rules is another main reason for this unbearable traffic jam.

 Some effective measures must be taken in order to address this serious problem.
 Since this is already a grave issue, steps should be taken before it gets worse.
-First, government and road authority should invest more money for building new roads and for the repairing and maintaining of old ones, particularly in areas where traffic jam is more severe.
+First, government and road authority should invest more money in building new roads and for the repairing and maintaining of old ones, particularly in areas where traffic jam is more severe.
 On the other hand, public transportations should be improved so that people use them more frequently.
 Restriction on private car ownership in our city is also required for the control of increasing traffic jam.
 At the same time, it is essential that stricter traffic rules be issues and violation of traffic regulation should be severely punished in order to reduce the traffic jam.

 Cue Card Answer 3: